Natural Resources Job Board

 5) Other qualifications

-Transcripts (if qualifying on education, education must have been obtained from an accredited institution.
+Transcripts (if qualifying on education, must have been obtained from an accredited institution.
 Education completed in a foreign institution must include an evaluation by an organization that specializes in interpretation of foreign education programs that it was deemed equivalent to an accredited U.S. education program, see: Foreign Education Evaluation.
 All transcripts must be in English or include an English translation.)

 DD-214 (Member 4 copy)